Jabernathy88/ndto/README.md

 Stories written from user’s perspective.

-See link to new Trello Board
+See link to new Trello Board.

 More TBD